slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Level 3: Authenticatable and Auditable Provenance

 Summary:
-A consumer can ask the SCS for everything it knows about a specific revision of a repository.
+The SCS generates credible, tamper-resistant, and contemporaneous evidence of how a specific revision was created.
-The information is provided in a documented and tamper-resistant format.
+It is provided to authorized users of the source repository in a documented format. of how a specific revision was created to authorized users of the source repository.

 Intended for:
 Organizations that want strong guarantees and auditability of their change management processes.

 Benefits:
-Provides authenticatable and auditable information to policy enforcement tools.
+Provides authenticatable and auditable information to policy enforcement tools and reduces the risk of tampering within the SCS's storage systems.

 ## System Requirements